2 Fantastic New Norwegian Flights to Oslo from Brussels

 Travel platform to expand your travel knowledge, follow the latest destination news and participate in daily questions, like “Travel Trivia”, “Where in the World” and “Amazing Travel Facts”.

-airBaltic adds three new routes from Riga
+Vueling adds new Spain routes from London Gatwick

 airline news